-When you look out at the vast Sonoran Desert wilderness, full of saguaro, organ pipe, and cholla cactus, you do not exactly expect to see signs of cattle ranching.
+When you look out at the vast Sonoran Desert wilderness, full of saguaro, organ pipe, and cholla cactus, you do not expect to see signs of cattle ranching.
 The land here is harsh, dry, and extreme.
 To a small group of ranchers, this land was paradise.
 Throughout the monument, you can see signs of these ranchers and their lifestyles.
-As you explore these old ranch sites, one cannot help but be impressed by the determination and perseverance of these men who worked this desert land.
+As you explore these old ranch sites, you cannot help but be impressed by the determination and perseverance of these men who worked this desert land.

-The history of the earliest cattle ranching here in Organ Pipe’s territory started when cattle were introduced by the Spanish, perhaps Coronado or Padre Kino at his mission near Sonoyta.
-Cattle prospered on the mission farms and their ancestors provided stock for Indian herds in the area.
+The history of the earliest cattle ranching in Organ Pipe’s territory started when cattle were introduced by the Spanish, perhaps by Coronado or Padre Kino at his mission near Sonoyta.
+Cattle prospered on the mission farm,s and their ancestors provided stock for Indian herds in the area.
 The introduction of cattle, horses, and burros changed the face of this area forever.
 After the US/Mexico international boundary fence was established between Arizona and Mexico, cattle could no longer roam freely back and forth and the range became more restrictive.

 American ranching in the monument region goes back to the early decades of the 1900s, when southern Arizona was the new (and last) frontier.
 Desert ranching is unique.
 The carrying capacity for the 500-square-mile monument is only one head of cattle per square mile.
 These cattle fed on a variety of desert food sources, from annual grasses to mesquite beans and even cholla joints.
 An old time rancher once said that here in the desert his cattle did not graze, they browsed.